Maple Shade, N.J. Brickyards Deed Histories

 sold by George B. Evans, and Geraldine A. Evans, his wife, of Moorestown, in the county of Burlington and State of New Jersey

-(note- George B. Evans owned a Real Estate business)
+(Note- George B. Evans was a lawyer who also dealt in Real Estate business)

 George B. Evans